 Some thrive on getting new clients, others dread the process.
 Social media will go a long way for sales & marketing for three specific reasons:

+This is something prospective freelancers should consider.
+It’s difficult, but worth it.
 Building a following will help you improve your reach, as your contact list will grow past people you’ve either graduated with or just saw over the holidays.
 It will also build credibility, as it’s a platform that will showcase your abilities.
 It’s almost like a new age resumé.
 As time begins to pass, you’ll be building an online profile of your work.

 Speaking of platforms, make sure you’re using the one that fits your niche best.

 How To Handle Your Cash

 Let’s assume you’ve invoiced and collected money from your clients and now have stockpiled some cash.
 What do you do with it?
 My first answer to that is to track it.
 Make sure you’re right down when and who you’re getting paid by.
 Be as specific as possible.

 The next thing to consider is how you’ll use it.
 You can reinvest in your freelancing career by using some paid marketing strategies or upgrading your equipment.
 Another option is to use it as a savings plan for a specific goal (mortgage, debt, etc).